GIScience/ors-map-client/docs/plugins.md

-# Plugins folder #
+# Plugins #

-The ORS maps app has support for plug-ins that can add new features or extend existing features.
+The ORS maps app has support for plug-ins that can add new features or change existing features.
 An custom created plug-ins engine is responsible for checking the existence of plug-ins in the `src/plugins` and running hooks that will call specific methods of each plug-in.

-## Services and components ##
+## Files involved ##

 The services, classes and components that are involved with the support for plugins are: